 The Fund may also invest up to 25% of its assets in leveraged and inverse ETFs on a daily basis or longer consistent with the Adviser's views on current and future market conditions.
 Leveraged ETFs seek to provide investment results that match a multiple of the performance of an underlying index (e.g., three times the performance) for a single day.
 Inverse ETFs provide short exposure to an underlying index by seeking to provide investment results that match a negative (i.e., the opposite) performance of an underlying index's performance for a single day.
 Leveraged and inverse ETFs typically rely on derivative instruments to seek to obtain their investment objectives.

-The Fund is considered to be non-diversified, which means that it may invest more of its assets in the securities of a single issuer or a smaller number of issuers than if it were a diversified fund.
 The Fund's strategy may result in the active and frequent trading of the Fund's investments, which may result in significant portfolio turnover.